Sunday, July 29, 2018

 Another GEM lurking within the ST's library!

 Kev's World was developed for FloppyShop by Ben Pritchard and is the prequel to The Curse Of Bolda.
-In this flick-screen platformer, we explore many rooms, grabbing stars and shooting monsters in order to rescue our beloved Katherine from the clutches of Bolda.
+In this flick-screen platformer, we explore many rooms, grabbing stars, and shooting monsters.
+All this to rescue our beloved Katherine from the clutches of the nasty villain, Bolda.
 Okay, I know what you're thinking but stay with me on this one!

 It's time to be a 2D hero again!

-Any platformer needs good, responsive controls which blend well with the basic mechanics of the game.
-Think something simple like Manic Miner.
-Well, the joystick controls are perfect and I love how agile Kevin's movements are which is brilliant.
-This is a typical game but there are a few neat touches that I love: keep this Krazy Kid busy otherwise, he complains that he's bored using a speech bubble which isn't new but a fun characteristic.
+Any platformer needs responsive controls that blend well with the mechanics of the game.
+The joystick controls are perfect and I love how agile Kevin's movements are.
+This is a typical platformer but there are a few neat touches that I love: keep this Krazy Kid busy otherwise, he complains that he's bored using a speech bubble.
+Not new but a fun characteristic.

-This bubble can also be used to indicate when Kev's hurt along with any items/power-ups he's collected.
+Actually, that bubble is also used to indicate whenever Kev's hurt.
+Along with any items/power-ups he has collected.
 Floor panels are randomly placed and stepping on one will reward you with extra points or a smart bomb that kills everything on-screen.
-However, this is totally random so may instead cause a rockslide, alert the baddies to your location or reverse the controls.
+However, this is totally random and may cause a rockslide, alert the baddies to your location or reverse the controls.
 Are you ready to take a chance?
-I know right, it's something different and I love that!!
+I know right, it's something different whilst being familiar.

 Lots of bonuses are scattered throughout and offer a variety of features: